-It is a traditional style of folk dancing that became popular in the regions of southern Germany and Austria.
-It is considered a courtship dance that copies the wooing behavior of the Auerhahn (a very flirtatious bird).
-Couples march out in a circle on the dance floor and as the male dancers stomp, clap, and hit the soles of their shoes and thighs with their hands, the ladies, wearing specially made dirndls, spin around the men creating a bell with their skirts.
+Schuhplattler is a traditional style of folk dancing that became popular in the southern regions of Germany and Austria.
+It’s considered a courtship dance that copies the wooing behavior of the Auerhahn (a very flirtatious bird).
+Couples march out in a circle on the dance floor, the male dancers stomp, clap, and hit the soles of their shoes and thighs with their hands, and the ladies, wearing specially made dirndls, spin around the men creating a bell with their skirts.
 The couples waltz, perform figures and clap hands as well.

-The men wear traditional leather pants known as lederhosen and the women wear a dirndl (dress) or black mieder (vest) with a skirt and apron.
-The Schuhplattler dances often take their names from the towns where they originated, like Reit im Winkl or Ruhpoldinger, other dances are often named after a profession, like the Holzhacker, which means wood cutter.
+The men wear traditional leather pants known as Lederhosen and the women wear a Dirndl (dress) or Mieder (vest) with a skirt and apron.
+The Schuhplattler dances often take their names from the towns where they originated, like Reit im Winkl or Ruhpolding, other dances are named after a profession, like the Holzhacker, which means wood cutter.

-While we cherish the traditional aspect of our dances and tracht (costumes) we feel it is essential to add laughter, fun and enthusiasm to our performances.
+We cherish the traditional aspect of our dances and costume but feel it is essential to add laughter, fun and enthusiasm to our performances.
 When we perform for a crowd we want to leave them energized and connected to our German culture.

 TANZEN-LACHEN-LEBEN is our motto which means Dance-Laugh-Live and it sums up what our group is all about.

 Reach out to us

 We welcome anyone who is interested in German culture, who enjoys dancing, German traditions and Gemuetlichkeit (Friendship & Good Times) to come to one of our practices.
 Dance practices are held most Tuesday nights at 7 pm at the German American Society of Central Florida.
-Send us a message to find out more.
+Send us a message to find out the schedule and more.